instill-ai/component/tools/compogen/README.md

 - `description` - It should contain a single sentence describing the component.
   The template will use it next to the component title (`{{ .Title }}{{
   .Description }}.`) so it must be written in third person, present tense.
+- `version` - Must be valid SemVer 2.0.0
+- `type` - Connector definitions must contain this field and its value must match one of the (string) values defined in [protobufs](https://github.com/instill-ai/protobufs/blob/main/vdp/pipeline/v1beta/connector_definition.proto)